slavaim/mac-notes/IOKit_zeroing_in_operator_new.md

 }
 ```

 The C++ standard doesn't specify default initialization for class members of the base types.
-IOKit always initialize all members with zeroes in operator new().
+IOKit always initializes all members with zeroes in operator new() for classes inherited from OSObject.